thebastedo/souls-builder/README.md

+# Dark Souls 3 Build Calculator

+A very basic (for now) build calculator for Dark Souls 3.
+Mainly done as a 5 hour intro into react native.
+Below this section is information from [Create React Native App](https://github.com/react-community/create-react-native-app) which was used to bootstrap the application.

+Inspired by tools such as [mungenmonkey](https://mugenmonkey.com/darksouls3), this is very simple in comparison.
+Maybe there will be more work on this someday.

+## Boiler plate documentation

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).